ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/password_auth/intercept.md

 there in plaintext, even though the SSH session was fully encrypted from the developer's point of view.

-Find the password and enter it in the field below to confirm you got it.
+Find the **username** and **password** in the SSH-MITM output and enter both values in the fields below to confirm you got them.

 ---

 **Why does this work?**

 SSH encrypts the channel between client and server, but only against third parties.
 It cannot protect data from the endpoint it is actually talking to.
 SSH-MITM terminates the client's handshake with its own host key, decrypts all traffic, and opens a separate encrypted connection to the real server.
 The password passes through the proxy in plaintext before being forwarded.

 **How SSH normally prevents this**